To sign up for our daily email newsletter, CLICK HERE

 On the other hand, the benefits of using ETL over ELT are:

-- ETL is better suited for on-premise data warehouses where you have limited processing power or do not want to spend top dollar on a high-performance data warehouse server as needed in ELT.
+- ETL is better suited for on-premise data warehouses, such as when moving data from Salesforce to a data lake, where you have limited processing power or do not want to spend top dollar on a high-performance data warehouse server as needed in ELT.

 - If you have sensitive information (such as customer personal data), then ETL can be used to redact or remove such data before loading it into the data warehouse.
 This helps satisfy regulatory requirements such as those from GDPR or CCPA.